Key Takeaways

 - Use cases: Boilerplate generation, code review, test writing, documentation.
 Not suitable for complex architectural decisions.

-- As of April 2026, local coding AI is practical for solo developers and small teams.
+- As of July 2026, SWE-bench (real-world GitHub issue resolution) has replaced HumanEval as the primary coding benchmark.
+Local coding AI is practical for solo developers and small teams.

 Which Models Work Best for Local Coding?

 The best local coding models balance accuracy, speed, and memory usage.
-Qwen2.5-Coder 32B leads in accuracy (92.7%), while Qwen2.5-Coder 7B offers the best speed/quality balance.
+Kimi K2.6 leads in SWE-bench accuracy (58.6 SWE-Bench Pro), while Qwen3 8B offers the best speed/quality balance on 5 GB VRAM.

 How Do You Generate Code With Local LLMs?